135th Siege Battery, Royal Garrison Artillery: Western Front

 Artificers of 135th Siege Bty overhauling 8-inch howitzers at La Houssoye, 25 August 1916.

 135th Siege Bty at La Houssoye, 25 August 1916.

-8-inch Mk V howitzers of 135th Siege Bty being towed along the Amiens–Albert road by Holt caterpillar tractors.
+8-inch Mk V howitzers of 135th Siege Bty being towed along the Amiens–Albert road by Holt 75 caterpillar tractors.

-135th Siege Bty went out to Western Front in the summer of 1916, the advance party leaving on 11 August, and on 13 August the guns and the motor transport column of the Army Service Corps (ASC) – four caterpillar tractors, over 30 lorries, plus a car and assorted motorcycles – went to Avonmouth Docks to be shipped to France.
+135th Siege Bty went out to Western Front in the summer of 1916, the advance party leaving on 11 August, and on 13 August the guns and the motor transport column of the Army Service Corps (ASC) – four Holt 75 caterpillar tractors, over 30 lorries, plus a car and assorted motorcycles – went to Avonmouth Docks to be shipped to France.
 The rest of the personnel embarked on the Golden Eagle at Folkestone Harbour on 19 August.
 After unloading the guns at Boulogne the battery entrained and joined the advance party at La Houssoye on 23 August, where it joined III Corps' Heavy Artillery on 23 August.